Tennessee Valley Authority: Allegations of federal government overreach

 However, it has been shown that in river policy, the strength of opposing interest groups also mattered.
 The TVA bill was able to attain passage because reformers like Norris skillfully coordinated action at potential choke points and weakened the already disorganized opponents among the electric power industry lobbyists.
 In 1936, after regrouping, opposing river lobbyists and members of congress who were part of the conservative coalition took advantage of the New Dealers' spending mood by expanding the Army Corps' flood control program.
 They also helped defeat further valley authorities, the most promising of the New Deal water policy reforms.
 When Democrats after 1945 began proclaiming the Tennessee Valley Authority as a model for countries in the developing world to follow, conservative critics charged that it was a top-heavy, centralized, technocratic venture that displaced locals and did so in insensitive ways.
 Thus, when the program was used as the basis for modernization programs in various parts of the third world during the Cold War, such as in the Mekong Delta in Vietnam, its failure brought a backlash of cynicism toward modernization programs that has persisted.

 In 1953, President Dwight D. Eisenhower referred to the TVA as an example of "creeping socialism".
 The following year, then-film actor and later 40th President Ronald Reagan began hosting General Electric Theater, which was sponsored by General Electric (GE).
 He was fired in 1962 after publicly referring to the TVA, which was a major customer for GE turbines, as one of the problems of "big government".
 Some claim that Reagan was instead fired due to a criminal antitrust investigation involving him and the Screen Actors Guild.
 However, Reagan was only interviewed; nobody was actually charged with anything in the investigation.
 In 1963, U.S. Senator and Republican presidential candidate Barry Goldwater was quoted in a Saturday Evening Post article by Stewart Alsop as saying, "You know, I think we ought to sell TVA."
-He had called for the sale to private companies of particular parts of the Authority, including its fertilizer production and steam-generation facilities, because "it would be better operated and would be of more benefit for more people if it were part of private industry."
-Goldwater's quotation was used against him in a TV ad by Doyle Dane Bernbach for then-President Lyndon B. Johnson's 1964 campaign, which depicted an auction taking place atop a dam and promised that Johnson would not sell TVA.
+He had called for sale of particular parts of the authority, including its fertilizer production and steam-generation facilities, to private companies because "it would be better operated and would be of more benefit for more people if it were part of private industry."
+Goldwater's quotation was used against him in a TV advertisement by Doyle Dane Bernbach for then-President Lyndon B. Johnson's 1964 campaign, which depicted an auction taking place atop a dam and promised that Johnson would not sell TVA.